Application Process FAQs

 - Qualitative: Often described in terms of improvements, changes in behavior, or societal impact.

-- Broad: They encompass the overall achievements or changes the project brings.
+- Broad: They encompass the overall achievements or changes that the project brings.